hemml/OMGlib/README.md

   This is because the CL macros cannot distinct function calls and lists, constructed by quotation and quasiquotations.
 The second line will be treated as `(some-bs-function (a b c))`.

-- CLOS on browser-side is not implemented yet.
-And there may be some fundamental difficulties to implement it (see [How it works](#how-it-works) section).

 - There is no error propagation yet between browser and backend.
 If bs-function causes a error, `nil` will be returned.

 - Hygienic macros _must_ use `gensym2` instead of `gensym`